You are here

 Identification & Placement

-Proper identification of English Learners (ELs) helps ensure that the district’s English language acquisition program is best designed to meet the needs of its students.
-To develop comprehensive English language acquisition and academic programs for English Learners, districts, schools, charters and facility schools must first have accurate knowledge regarding student's English Language Proficiency level.
-In Colorado, the English Language Proficiency Act (ELPA) requires all districts and schools to identify English learners.
-In addition, Colorado Senate Bill 109, CRS 22-24-106 requires the use of one common assessment to identify EL students.
-Colorado administers the Screener for Kindergarten and WIDA Screener for grades 1-12 as the state mandated placement assessment which must be used as one indicator to determine English language proficiency of newly enrolled and students transferring back to the district.
-Per federal guidelines, students who have a language influence other than English must be screened, enrolled in a language instruction educational program, and parents must be notified within 30 days at the beginning of the school year.
+Proper identification of Multilingual Learners (MLs) helps ensure that the district’s English language acquisition program is best designed to meet the needs of its students.
+To develop comprehensive English language acquisition and academic programs for MLs, districts, schools, charters and facility schools must first have accurate knowledge regarding student's English Language Proficiency level.
+In Colorado, the English Language Proficiency Act (ELPA) requires all districts and schools to identify multilingual learners.
+In addition, Colorado Senate Bill 109, CRS 22-24-106 requires the use of one common assessment to identify ML students.
+Colorado administers the Screener for Kindergarten and WIDA Screener for grades 1-12 as the state mandated placement assessment which must be used as one indicator to determine English language proficiency of newly enrolled and students transferring back to the district*.
+This process includes foreign exchange, migrant, immigrant, non-immigrant, refugee, part-time home school, online, charter, and adopted students.
+Per federal guidelines, students who have a language influence other than English must be screened, enrolled in a language instruction educational program, and parents must be notified in writing in a language they understand within 30 days at the beginning of the school year.
 Throughout the remainder of the school year, determination must happen within two weeks of the student's enrollment.

 Students in second semester, first-grade through grade 12 are assessed using the WIDA Screener.
 Kindergarten and first semester, first-grade students will be assessed using the Screener for Kindergarten beginning SY22-23.
 As of July 1, 2022, the Kindergarten W-APT assessment will no longer be available for Colorado schools and districts to use in the English Learner Identification process.
 Please read important information about the transition to Screener for Kindergarten and discontinuing the use of the W-APT below.

-- New -- Screener for Kindergarten Guidance (PDF)
+- Screener for Kindergarten Guidance (PDF) Updated August 2024

 Transition to Screener for Kindergarten Occurring in SY22-23